Short Upper Mustang Trek

 Cost Includes

-• 3 meals a day (Breakfasts, Lunches and Dinners) at the time of Trekking with a cup of tea/Coffee.
+• 3-time meals a day (Breakfast, Lunch, and Dinner) at the time of Trekking with a cup of tea or coffee

 • Annapurna Conservation Area Permit (ACAP permit)